FBergeron/tomotko-fremantle/README.txt

 Then, the debian directory for Maemo must be copied into the source directory and the files must be generated.

-> cp -r etc/MaemoDeb/debian .
+> cp -r etc/debian .
+> rm -rf debian/.svn
 > dpkg-buildpackage -rfakeroot -sa -S

 3 files should be produced in $SCRATCHBOX_HOME: